SRINIVASTA/gemini-booking-agent/README.md

 1. Open your browser to the **[Google Calendar Workspace Dashboard](https://google.com)**.
 2. Hover over your primary calendar name in the left menu, click the **three dots (...)**, and select **Settings and sharing**.
 3. Head down to the **Share with specific people or groups** structural segment and click **Add people**.
-4. Paste the bot identifier email address generated in Step 1.
+4. Paste the dummy bot identifier email address generated in Step 1 (`your-bot-name@://gserviceaccount.com`).
 5. Toggle the operational permission rights selection to **Make changes to events**, then click **Send**.

 ---